Is it the same as an e-receipt? Or something different?

 Transaction receipts serve as a record of a transaction, allowing customers to make returns or exchanges on a product.
 Without a receipt, there is no proof of the purchase, and the customer cannot return or exchange the item in question.

-Transaction receipts allow businesses to keep track of multiple expense transactions and provide proof that a transaction occurred.
+Transaction receipts allow businesses to keep track of multiple expense transactions and provide proof that a transaction occurred via a receipt book or with a spreadsheet.
 With transaction receipts, employees can create a reimbursement report, which are necessary for tax purposes and identifying potential taxable deductions.

 What is the transaction number on a receipt?